 What Happens During a Dental Implant?

 There are a few stages for the dental implant procedure.
 The patient’s teeth and jaw must be assessed and prepared.
-If there is substantial bone loss the patient may require a graft or root canal.
+If there is substantial bone loss the patient may require a bone graft.
 Once everything has been prepared and set up, a metal post is inserted into the jaw, which then fuses around the post.
-After the post has fused an abutment, or false tooth, is affixed to the post, resulting in permanent replacement teeth that don’t need to be taken out, won’t make noise or slip, and are cared for just like your regular teeth.
+After the post has fused, or false tooth, is affixed to the post, resulting in permanent replacement teeth that don’t need to be taken out, won’t make noise or slip, and are cared for just like your regular teeth.
 As a result, many patients prefer dental implants compared to other potential remedies.

 What are the Benefits of Dental Implants?